Search This Blog

 There are really cool rock formations throughout the garden and it's quite a cheerful display of beautiful old cyprus and juniper trees.
 The atmosphere was really relaxed, with many of locals also enjoying the area.

-These is the largest stone craft inside Forbidden City as Ive observed that there's a lot of crafted rocks in this area (maybe one of the emperors loved rocks) but absolutely stunning...
+These is the largest stone crafts inside Forbidden City as I observed that there's a lot of crafted rocks in this area (maybe one of the emperors loved rocks) but absolutely stunning.

-3rd place we visited was for lunch, Carol brought me to popular Chinese restaurant nearby forbidden city but didn’t manage to take any photos; I was so hungry and tired from walking that forgot to take photos :-(
+3rd place we visited was for lunch, Carol brought me to popular Chinese restaurant nearby Forbidden City.

 Pearl Factory